echoedinvoker/python/day22/197-goals-pong/memo.md

 7. Make a paddle and miss the ball.
 8. Make a scoreboard with continuous scoring

+### _Pieces of works which need to be done_

+- In this case, the items listed are similar to those in "small steps" above, so I won't repeat them.

 ### _Lector's steps_

 ![Alt steps by lector's](pic/02.jpg)